 4 – Great Shopping

 One of my favourite things about Halifax is the many wonderful boutiques.
 These shops are run by incredibly creative and passionate people and carry countless unique and often locally made items.

-I would highly recommend Kept, Made in the Maritimes and Inkwell.
-But if big-box is more your thing, we have those too!
-Dartmouth Crossing and Bayers Lake both offer tons of options.
-Our two main malls, Mic Mac Mall and Halifax Shopping Centre, have been extensively renovated recently to add more high-end stores to their mix, bringing a high-fashion feel to our city by the sea.
+Dartmouth Crossing and Bayers Lake both offer tons of options – especially since the addition of IKEA at Dartmouth Crossing!
+Mic Mac Mall and Halifax Shopping Centre, have been extensively renovated recently to add more high-end stores to their mix, bringing a high-fashion feel to our city by the sea.

 Because Halifax is the largest city in the Atlantic region, we attract big-city events, including concerts and conferences.
 Some of the most popular acts in the world have performed here at least once (Rolling Stones, Paul McCartney, Kanye West, Tragically Hip) and Casino Nova Scotia and the Scotiabank Centre are attracting more popular performers each year.

 Halifax Jazz Festival